-Turano is the recipient of numerous awards, including the 2017 NJSCA Individual Artist Fellowship for Excellence in Choreography, NJSCA 2012 NJ Governor’s Award, NJSCA 2011 Distinguished Teaching Artist Award, and Outstanding Alumni Award by the Chancellor of SUNY Schools.
-She has been a National panelist and Chair for YOUNG ARTS for Presidential Scholars for the Arts and served on the NJPAC Advisory Committee.
-A master teacher, Turano has taught at Ballet Hispanico, Alvin Ailey American Dance Theater, Aspen Ballet, National Ballet of Panama, Teatro San Martin in Argentina, Bat-Dor in Israel, Vancouver Arts Umbrella, National Ballet of Sweden School, Celine Dion’s “A New Day,” Montclair State University, New York University, Purchase College, and over 30 Universities in the US.
-Turano was the Founding Director of the Harkness Youth Ballet at the 92nd St. Y in NYC and on the ballet faculty of the Pre-Professional Division of the Ailey School and Ailey/ Fordham BFA Program for 21 years.
+She is the recipient of numerous awards, including the NJ State Counsel on the Arts (NJSCA) Distinguished Teaching Artist Award, NJSCA Governor’s Award, NJSCA Individual Artist Fellowship for Excellence in Choreography, and Outstanding Alumni Award by the Chancellor of SUNY University Schools.
+She has been a National panelist and Chair for YOUNG ARTS for Presidential Scholars for the Arts.
+A master teacher, Turano has taught at Ballet Hispanico, Alvin Ailey American Dance Theater, Aspen Ballet, National Ballet of Sweden School, National Ballet of Panama, Teatro San Martin in Argentina, Bat-Dor in Israel, Vancouver Arts Umbrella, Celine Dion’s “A New Day, New York University, Purchase College, and over 30 Universities in the US.
+She served on the ballet faculty of Ballet Hispanico and as rehearsal diretor and repetiteur over a span of 18 years and faculty for the Pre-Professional Division of the Ailey School for 21 years where she assisted to build ballet curriculum for the Ailey/Fordham BFA Program.
+Turano has trained and mentored generations of aspiring dancers who are in distinguished companies such as, New York City Ballet, National Ballet of Canada, Netherlands Dans Theatre, Houston Ballet, Ballet Jazz Montreal, Complexions Alvin Ailey, Ballet Hispanico and on Broadway.

 DANCE